 Another Snowy day to remember in the Big Apple.

-Wintry weather for christmas day in New York!
+Wintry weather for Christmas day in New York!

 Holly Jolly day in the Big Apple.

-Christmas shopping for all family and friends happens on Canal street.
+Xmas shopping for all family and friends happens on Canal street.

 What Christmas in the Big Apple New York City life is like?